NatureServe-Canada/EBARTools/resources/Readme.txt

 RangeMapNotes - details on the species name(s) RangeMapComments - additional notes
-SynonymsUsed - a list of the synonyms, if any, for the primary species under which the input data used was imported ELEMENT_NATIONAL_ID - NatureServe Biotics national unique identifier ELEMENT_GLOBAL_ID - NatureServe Biotics global unique identifier ELEMENT_CODE - NatureServe Biotics element identifier
+SynonymsUsed - a list of the synonyms, if any, for the primary species under which the input data used was imported DifferentiateUsageType - 1 if the UsageType (Breeding, Possible Breeding, Migration) is differentiated per Ecoshape ELEMENT_NATIONAL_ID - NatureServe Biotics national unique identifier ELEMENT_GLOBAL_ID - NatureServe Biotics global unique identifier ELEMENT_CODE - NatureServe Biotics element identifier